luvcie/partialupdate/README.md

 1) Create clientside code that submits prompts in a tight loop (high inference cost)
 2) Create clientside code loop that keeps makeing other requests (high cloudflare cost)

 Mitigate 1 by only using with a AI API keys with limited funds e.g. $20 don't use with an expensive frontier model connected straight to your bank account.
 Mitigate 2 by running in local dev where there is no cost for worker requests.
 Normal usage for a single user should be dirt cheap to run.

+### Cloudflare

+You will need to be signed up to cloudflare to run this.
+You will also need some credits in Cloudflare AI Gateway.
+You will need the following env vars set.